mhmatthewhugley/OnePlus-Nord-N10-5G-T-Mobile-BE2028-Carrier-Unlocked-Multiple_Things/Files/platform-tools/Files/ArrowOS 2022-03-16/README.txt

 13. Extract "Restore_OOS.7z"
 14. Extract the file "OnePlusNordN105G_Restore_OOS11.0.2.zip"
 15. bash ./Files/script_1.sh

-16. Click "Reboot" Click "Fastboot"
-17. ./fastboot -w
 18. Extract "14.0.35 OTA.7z"
+You dont have to set the phone up and transfer and login and all of that just skip it.
+25. Enable developer options  "Settings", then tap "About phone", then tap "Build number" untill it says it is enabled.
+26. Go to "Settings", then "System", then "Developer Options", then enable "Advanced reboot" and "USB debugging"
-19. ./adb push ./Files/OnePlusN10Oxygen_14.O.35_OTA_0350_all_2203011055_33cb47218ca747c0.zip /sdcard
+19. ./adb push ./Files/14.0.35\ OTA.7z.001_FILES/OnePlusN10Oxygen_14.O.35_OTA_0350_all_2203011055_33cb47218ca747c0.zip /sdcard
-20. ./adb reboot bootloader
-21. Click pwr button to start.
-22. Okay settings, system updates look for gear in top right corner or search local update your doing a local update then click it and click INSTALL NOW
+22. Go to "Settings", "System", "System updates" then look click gear in top right corner and click the file then click "INSTALL NOW"

 23. Do the update again.
 24. If it fails run the debloat if it does not fail still run the debloat.
-25. Enable developer options  "Settings", then tap "About phone", then tap "Build number" untill it says it is enabled.
-26. Go to "Settings", then "System", then "Developer options", then enable "Advanced reboot" and "USB debugging"

 27. bash ./Files/full_debloat.adb
 28. ./adb reboot recovery
 29. Click english, advanced, reboot to fastboot, confirm it